KeePass is an open-source password manager tool that saves all your passwords and private documents using a key file or master password.

 So when your work is done, take out the USB, sit back, and relax.

 #1.
-Keeping your passwords safe is the only function KeePass does.
+Keeping your passwords safe is the only function KeePass offers.

-Once again, unless you’re cautious and do some manual scrutiny from time to time, the absence of an audit report gonna hurt you badly.
+Once again, unless you’re cautious and do some manual scrutiny from time to time, the absence of an audit report could hurt you badly.

 #2.
-Similar to an audit report, KeePass also lacks multi-factor authentication.
-That’s sloppy work from KeePass considering how nasty hackers have become.
+Similar to an audit report, KeePass also lacks two-factor authentication or multi-factor authentication.
+That’s a big disadvantage of KeePass considering how nasty hackers have become.
 Also, it doesn’t have a biometric system like Sticky Password to cover up for this.

 KeePass pricing plans and payment methods